 Vested warrants may be exercised during certain exercise periods each year.
 At December 31, 2020, for 403,467 outstanding warrants, granted in the period 2012 to 2014, there are two annual exercise periods that continue for 21 days from and including the day after the publication of (i) the annual report notification-or if such notification is not published-the annual report and (ii) the interim report (six-month report).
 For these warrants, the last exercise period is 21 days from and including the day after the publication of our interim report for the first half of 2023.
-At December 31, 2020, for 52,323 outstanding warrants granted in connection with the Preference D financing, there are four annual exercise periods that continue for 21 days following the day of publication of (i) an interim report (three-month report); (ii) the annual report notification-or if such notification is not published-the annual report; (iii) the interim report (six-month report); and (iv) the interim report (nine-month report).
+At December 31, 2020, for 52,323 outstanding warrants granted in connection with the Preference D financing, there are four annual exercise periods that continue for 21 days following the day of publication of (i) an interim report (three-month report); (ii) the annual report notification-or if such notification is not published -the annual report (nine-month report).
+For these warrants, the last exercise period is 21 days following the publication of (i) an interim report (three-month report); (ii) the annual report notification-or if such notification is not published -the annual report; (iii) the interim report (six-month report); and (iv) the interim report (nine-month report).
 For these warrants, the last exercise period is 21 days following the publication of the interim report (nine-month report) in 2023.
-At December 31, 2020, for 5,692,214 warrants granted on or after December 18, 2015, there are four annual exercise periods; each exercise period begins two full trading days after the publication of the public release of our earnings data of a fiscal quarter and continues until the end of the second-to-last trading day in which quarter the relevant earnings release is published.
+At December 31, 2020, for 5,692,214 warrants granted on or after December 18, 2015, there are four annual exercise period; each exercise period begins two full trading days after the publication of the public release of our earnings data of a fiscal quarter and continues until the end of the second-to-last trading day in which quarter the relevant earnings release is published.
 The warrants granted in December 2015 and later expire ten years after the grant date.